 Meet Our Team

-Sarah Lovett – Founder & Principal Social Worker
+Sarah Lovett – (she/her) – Founder & Principal Social Worker

 My name is Sarah Lovett, and I am an Accredited Social Worker, specialising in supporting children with PDA and their families.
 I have a Masters in social work, and undergraduate degrees in paramedicine, and leisure and health.
 My knowledge and skills are coupled with my lived experience of being a proud autistic woman with a PDA profile, and parenting my 10yr old boy/girl twins, both of whom are awesome autistic PDAers.